-In 2009 I had difficulty working even 1o to 15 hours a week and applied for disability.
+In 2009 I had difficulty working even 10 to 15 hours a week and applied for disability.
 It was stressful and scary to watch my health deteriorate despite everything I was doing.
 Within a week of stopping work, the years of pushing through caught up with me and I became almost completely bed-ridden for 9 months.
 I had trouble sitting up, standing, or walking for more than a few minutes at a time (probably POTS aka postural orthostatic tachycardia syndrome).
-Talking, especially on the phone, was exhausting as was taking a shower or drying my hair.
-I hired someone to deliver my groceries and cook for me.
+Talking, especially on the phone, was exhausting, as was taking a shower or drying my hair.
+I paid someone to deliver my groceries and cook for me.

-While alternative health approaches have been supportive (acupuncture, homeopathy, making significant dietary changes, energy medicine, intuitive healers and more) nothing has been as helpful or made as big a difference as understanding and working with the connections between trauma and ME/CFS.
+While alternative health approaches were supportive for many years (acupuncture, homeopathy, making significant dietary changes, energy medicine, intuitive healers and more) nothing has been as helpful or made as big a difference as understanding and working with the connections between trauma and ME/CFS.
 It’s an awareness I never had as an MD.

 The Aha Moment and a Change of Perspective

-After taking a year off from medicine I followed my sense that the body is wise and that symptoms may represent an intelligent process that has something to convey.
-I retrained as a somatic psychotherapist and learned how to listen to the body’s language, to help people regulate their nervous systems and to follow symptoms like a trail of bread crumbs that guide the process of healing.
+After taking a year off from medicine in 1998, I followed my sense that the body is wise and that symptoms may represent an intelligent process that has something to convey.
+I retrained as a somatic psychotherapist at Naropa University and learned how to listen to the body’s language, to help people regulate their nervous systems and to follow symptoms like a trail of bread crumbs that guide the process of healing.

 The aha moment that lead me to a different way of thinking about chronic illness came from one of my first classes.
 We were learning how emotional symptoms that are overwhelming in some way can interfere with our natural capacities to heal.
 It started with an example from the director of my program, Christine Caldwell Ph.D.
 (1)Caldwell, C. (1996).
 Getting Our Bodies Back: Recovery, healing, and transformation through body-centered psychotherapy, Shambhala.
 She had asked a client who had a habit of wiping her hands across her face during therapy, if she could slow the movement down and be curious.
 Together, they had gently watched for any feelings, images or sensations that might arose when she did so and it had lead to an unexpected realization and shift.